kristiehuang/WavePortalDapp/README.md

 ## backend stack
 * ethers
+    * JS library that helps our frontend talk to our contract
 * @nomiclabs/hardhat-ethers
     * This plugin brings to Hardhat the Ethereum library ethers.js, which allows you to interact with the Ethereum blockchain in a simple way.
 * ethereum-waffle